-Those contracts that fall within the scope of the Act and the Regulations, and that the MOD has not exempted from being a QDC.
+Those contracts that fall within the scope of the Defence Reform Act and the Single Source Contract Regulations 2014, and that the Secretary of State has not exempted from being a QDC.
 In such contracts an allowance for profit is calculated by reference to the baseline profit rate applicable at the time of pricing.